 Lobster.
 Use the same recipe and swap shrimp with lobster.

 Vegetables.
 Toss vegetables like, broccoli, zucchini, or edamame to convert into a nice and rich party dish.

-Air fryer/grilled.
-Use an air fryer or grill for crispy variations.
+Air fryer.
+Use an air fryer for crispy variations.

 Honey Sriracha shrimp